sebastienvercammen/node-cors-proxy-server/README.md

 ## License

-This project is licensed under a custom license - see the <LICENSE.md> file for details.
+This project is licensed under the AGPLv3 license - see the <LICENSE> file for details.